Despite mail voting changes, ballot rejections remain relatively low in 2022 midterms

 The analysis, which drew primarily from states that track ballot rejections on a statewide basis, provides an incomplete picture.
 That's because many states don't track this information at the state level, and other states that do track ballot rejections statewide told NPR that their data were not ready to be shared.

 For example, Illinois had shared data with NPR that showed a far higher rejection rate than other states'.
-When asked about it, Illinois officials retracted the data and said they needed more time for the final numbers.
+When asked about it, Illinois officials initially retracted the data and reported Friday that they rejected 2.6% of returned mail ballots in the last election.

 A federal report later this year will provide more data.